 “For my days vanish like smoke; my bones burn like glowing embers.
 My heart is blighted and withered like grass; I forget to eat my food.
 In my distress I groan aloud and am reduced to skin and bones.”
 (Psalm 102:3–5)

-Tomorrow at 10 a.m., all over Israel traffic will come to a stop and Israelis will step out of their cars and stand silent in the streets to honor the 11 million people killed in the Holocaust, as well as the heroes who defied the Nazis at risk to their own lives.
+Tomorrow at 10 a.m., traffic will come to a stop all over Israel and Israelis will step out of their cars and stand silently in the streets to honor the 11 million people killed in the Holocaust, as well as the heroes who defied the Nazis, risking their own lives.

-In Poland, as well, 11,000 students from Poland and abroad will participate in the March of the Living, walking in remembrance from Auschwitz to Birkenau.
-(JPost)
+In Poland tomorrow, 12,000 people from around the world will participate in the 30th annual March of the Living, walking the 3.2 km (2 mile) distance from Auschwitz to Birkenau.

 Passing the Torch of Holocaust Remembrance